Biden vows to stop 'sick' Republican voting rights restrictions

 Biden said he would spend time advocating for legislation recently passed by the U.S. House of Representatives on voting rights and also educate the American public.
 Earlier this month, he signed an executive order making it easier for Americans to vote.

-“I’m convinced that we will be able to stop this because it is the most pernicious thing,” he added.
+“I’m convinced that we will be able to stop this because it is the most pernicious thing,” he said at his first formal news conference since taking office on Jan.
+20. “This makes Jim Crow look like Jim Eagle ... this is gigantic, what they are doing.”

+Jim Crow is a reference to laws that were put in place in Southern states in the decades after the 1861-65 Civil War to legalize racial segregation and disenfranchise Black citizens.

+Biden was especially critical of Republican measures such as one in Georgia that makes it a misdemeanor to bring water to someone waiting in a voting line, and others that would end voting at 5 p.m., preventing many people from going to the polls after work.

 House Democrats recently passed legislation to update voting procedures and require states to turn over the task of redrawing congressional districts to independent commissions.
 That bill faces a tough fight in the evenly divided Senate.